Iranian Revolution: 1970–1977

-The oil boom of the 1970s produced an "alarming" increase in inflation, waste and an "accelerating gap" between the rich and poor, the city and the country, along with the presence of tens of thousands of unpopular skilled foreign workers.
+The oil boom of the 1970s produced an "alarming" increase in inflation, waste and an "accelerating gap" between the rich and poor, the urban and the rural, along with the presence of tens of thousands of unpopular skilled foreign workers.
 Many Iranians were also angered by the fact that the Shah's family was the foremost beneficiary of the income generated by oil, and the line between state earnings and family earnings blurred.
 By 1976, the Shah had accumulated upward of $1 billion from oil revenue; his family – including 63 princes and princesses had accumulated between $5 and $20 billion; and the family foundation controlled approximately $3 billion.
-By mid-1977 economic austerity measures to fight inflation disproportionately affected the thousands of poor and unskilled male migrants settling in the cities working in the construction industry.
+By mid-1977 economic austerity measures to fight inflation disproportionately affected thousands of poor and unskilled male migrants settled in the cities and working in the construction industry.
 Culturally and religiously conservative, many went on to form the core of the revolution's demonstrators and "martyrs".

 All Iranians were required to join and pay dues to a new political party, the Rastakhiz Party —all other parties were banned.
 That party's attempt to fight inflation with populist "anti-profiteering" campaigns—fining and jailing merchants for high prices – angered and politicized merchants while fueling black markets.

 In 1977 the Shah responded to the "polite reminder" of the importance of political rights by the new American president, Jimmy Carter, by granting amnesty to some prisoners and allowing the Red Cross to visit prisons.
 Through 1977 liberal opposition formed organizations and issued open letters denouncing the government.
 Against this background a first crucial manifestation of public expression of social discontent and political protest against the regime took place in October 1977, when the German-Iranian Cultural Association in Tehran hosted a series of literature reading sessions, organized by the newly revived Iranian Writers Association and the German Goethe-Institute.
 In these "Ten Nights" (Dah Shab) 57 of Iran's most prominent poets and writers read their works to thousands of listeners.
 They demanded the end of censorship and claimed the freedom of expression.

 Also in 1977, the popular and influential modernist Islamist theorist Ali Shariati died under mysterious circumstances.
 This both angered his followers, who considered him a martyr at the hands of SAVAK, and removed a potential revolutionary rival to Khomeini.
-Finally, in October Khomeini's son Mostafa died of an alleged heart attack, and his death was also blamed on SAVAK.
+Finally, in October, Khomeini's son Mostafa died of an alleged heart attack, and his death was also blamed on SAVAK.
 A subsequent memorial service for Mostafa in Tehran put Khomeini back in the spotlight.